 Plot area: 10,750 sqm, GFA: 9,000 sqm

 Preliminary and detail project, built permission

 Stefano Boeri Architetti

-Stefano Boeri (founding partner), Marco Giorgio (project director), Benedetta Cremaschi (project leader), Maddalena Maraffi, Moataz Faissal Farid, Daniele Barillari, Agostino Bucci, Esteban Marques, Emiliano Berni
+Stefano Boeri (founding partner), Marco Giorgio (partner - project director), Benedetta Cremaschi (project leader), Maddalena Maraffi, Moataz Faissal Farid, Daniele Barillari, Agostino Bucci, Esteban Márquez, Emiliano Berni

-The project therefore has as its primary objective the maximization of the area intended to host vegetation and greenery, imagining the affected area becoming part of a harmonious landscape with the natural environment of the riverfront.
-In line with this approach, the characteristics and layout of the buildings interact with the qualities of the landscape.
+The primary objective of the project is to maximize the area destined for greenery, imagining for the intervention area a landscape in dialogue with the natural environment of the riverside and hosting about 400 new shrubs and 170 new trees.
 In addition to maximizing exposure on the south side and ensuring a high level of internal privacy, the discontinuous front and the different rotational settings of the three buildings avoid a “visual barrier” effect, freeing up large perspective views between one building and another towards the passage along the towpath.